 - In his book Last Child in the Woods, Richard Louv describes what he calls Nature Deficit Disorder.
 Many parents point to time spent exploring the outdoors as some of their favorite memories.
 Yet, many adults are not providing these same outdoor opportunities to their kids.
 Too many organized activities and the hustle-and-bustle of life can prevent kids from exploring the outdoors and creating a childhood to remember.

 - Parents can start raising creative kids by doing things they normally do inside, outside.
-Not only is this less of a mess, but it also gets our kid’s imagination going.
+Not only is this less of a mess, but it also gets our kid’s imaginations going.

-- One of the hardest, yet most effective things parents can do to raise creative kids is to put their kids outside and make them stay outside.
+- One of the hardest yet most effective things parents can do to raise creative kids is to put their kids outside and make them stay outside.
 This is difficult because kids may react with “I’m bored.”
-Yet, though boredom, imagination, and creativity take off.
+Yet, through boredom, imagination and creativity take off.

 Raising Creative Kids by Helping Them Push Though Boredom

 - Parents think they need to provide their kids with something to do.
 But this isn’t the case.
 Creativity is within our kids.
 If we allow them to push through boredom, they’ll find it.

 - If parents just let their kids be bored, they will eventually have a fantastic summer outside.